Brown's Biology AQA GCSE Additional Science-BIOLOGY

 most energy is released in respiration - eg 'burning' glucose to release

-ribosomes, which is where protein synthesis
+ribosomes, where protein synthesis

 from amino acids occurs.